 An analysis of the Hemodialysis (HEMO) Study, a randomized controlled trial of 1,846 patients followed prospectively for 7 years, found that UFRs >13 ml/kg/hour were associated with a 59% increased risk of all-cause mortality (HR 1.59, 1.29-1.96) and a 71% increased risk of cardiovascular mortality (HR 1.71, 1.23-2.38 after adjustment (p <0.001 for both).
 In spline analyses, risk increased sharply after 10 ml/kg/hour.

+An observational study of 118,394 hemodialysis patients in a large dialysis organization between 2008 and 2012 dichotomized mean UFR over a 30-day period as <= or >10 and <= or >13 ml/kg/hour.
+Here again, UFRs >10 and >13 were both associated with higher all-cause mortality compared to their respective references (adjusted HRs 1.22 [1.20-1.24] and 1.31 [1.28-1.34]).
+The association was more pronounced in blacks, non-Hispanics, patients with longer dialysis vintage, longer session duration, and patients with higher BMI.
+When UFR was treated as a continuous variable, each 1 ml/kg/hour increase was associated with 3% increased risk for mortality.

 The preceding studies included markers of health such as albumin, blood pressure, and comorbidities, but did not fully account for potential residual confounders like patient resiliency or frailty.
 Shorter dialysis sessions may, for instance, be prescribed to frailer patients due to dialysis intolerance or a lower body weight.
 Flythe et al. offered some clarity on this issue by assessing treatment time and outcomes in a national cohort of patients from a large dialysis organization undergoing thrice weekly in-center hemodialysis.
 Patients prescribed dialysis sessions > and <240 minutes were pair-matched on post-dialysis weight, age, gender, and vascular access type.
 Session length <240 minutes was significantly associated with increased all-cause mortality (adjusted HR 1.26, 1.07–1.48; p = 0.005), with a dose-response between prescribed session length and survival.
 The study did not directly address UFR, but suggests that the slower fluid removal facilitated by longer treatment times may be advantageous, independent of body weight.

 The near-linear association between high UFR and adverse outcomes illustrated in these landmark studies highlights a considerable opportunity to improve care and outcomes for dialysis patients—and offers a compelling framework upon which a performance metric can be constructed to address this vitally important aspect of dialysis care.
-Yet while the literature provides persuasive evidence supporting the use of UFR between 10 and 13KCQA is cognizant of the fact that imposing too restrictive a limitation would not be without consequence, increasing risk for pervasive failures of target weight achievement and volume expansion over time.
+Yet while the literature provides persuasive evidence supporting the use of UFR between 10 and 13—with more recent publications suggesting that even lower rates may prove beneficial—KCQA is cognizant of the fact that imposing too restrictive a limitation would not be without consequence, increasing risk for pervasive failures of target weight achievement and volume expansion over time.

 KCQA recognizes that any effective fluid management measure must provide for clinical judgement, allowing physicians ample room to respond appropriately to varying clinical presentations in a manner that also meets the needs and preferences of their patients.
 KCQA and the larger renal community thus selected the <13 ml/kg/hour parameter not only because it carries the greatest consensus among experts, but because we believe it also offers a balanced, feasible approach to prevent the deleterious consequences of excessive UFR.